John 1:1: Translations

 Translations by James Moffatt, Edgar J. Goodspeed and Hugh J. Schonfield render part of the verse as "...the Word [Logos] was divine".

 Murray J. Harris writes,[It] is clear that in the translation "the Word was God", the term God is being used to denote his nature or essence, and not his person.
 But in normal English usage "God" is a proper noun, referring to the person of the Father or corporately to the three persons of the Godhead.
 Moreover, "the Word was God" suggests that "the Word" and "God" are convertible terms, that the proposition is reciprocating.
-But the Word is neither the Father nor the Trinity … The rendering cannot stand without explanation."
+But the Word is neither the Father nor the Trinity ...
+The rendering cannot stand without explanation."

 An Eastern/Greek Orthodox Bible commentary notes:

 This second theos could also be translated 'divine' as the construction indicates "a qualitative sense for theos".
 The Word is not God in the sense that he is the same person as the theos mentioned in 1:1a; he is not God the Father (God absolutely as in common NT usage) or the Trinity.
 The point being made is that the Logos is of the same uncreated nature or essence as God the Father, with whom he eternally exists.
-This verse is echoed in the Nicene Creed: "God (qualitative or derivative) from God (personal, the Father), Light from Light, True God from True God… homoousion with the Father."Daniel B. Wallace (Professor of New Testament at Dallas Theological Seminary) argues that:The use of the anarthrous theos (the lack of the definite article before the second theos) is due to its use as a qualitative noun, describing the nature or essence of the Word, sharing the essence of the Father, though they differed in person: he stresses: "The construction the evangelist chose to express this idea was the most precise way he could have stated that the Word was God and yet was distinct from the Father".
+This verse is echoed in the Nicene Creed: "God (qualitative or derivative) from God (personal, the Father), Light from Light, True God from True God... homoousion with the Father."Daniel B. Wallace (Professor of New Testament at Dallas Theological Seminary) argues that:The use of the anarthrous theos (the lack of the definite article before the second theos) is due to its use as a qualitative noun, describing the nature or essence of the Word, sharing the essence of the Father, though they differed in person: he stresses: "The construction the evangelist chose to express this idea was the most precise way he could have stated that the Word was God and yet was distinct from the Father".
 He questions whether Colwell's rule helps in interpreting John 1:1.
 It has been said that Colwell's rule has been misapplied as its converse, as though it implied definiteness.Murray J. Harris (Emeritus Professor of NT Exegesis and Theology at Trinity Evangelical Divinity School) discusses "grammatical, theological, historical, literary and other issues that affect the interpretation of θεὸς" and conclude that, among other uses, "is a christological title that is primarily ontological in nature" and adds that "the application of θεὸς to Jesus Christ asserts that Jesus is ...
 God-by-nature.

-John L. McKenzie (Catholic Biblical scholar) wrote that ho Theos is God the Father, and adds that John 1:1 should be translated "the word was with the God [=the Father], and the word was a divine being."
+John L. McKenzie (Catholic Biblical scholar) wrote that ho Theos is God the Father, and adds that John 1:1 should be translated "the word was with the God [=the Father], and the word was God."